 Anyos Jedlik, a Hungarian inventor, developed an early electrical motor in 1828.
 Using his new invention he also developed an early 'proof of concept' for using electricity as a means of transportation by building a small model car that could be moved using his motor.

 A little later, in 1834, a Vermont Blacksmith, Thomas Davenport, built another small model electric vehicle that was able to run on a small, circular, electrical track.

 As impressive as these were they lacked self-contained rechargeable power sources and, therefore, had limited utility as a mode of transport if upscaled.

 The world would need to wait until 1859 when French Physicist Guston Plante developed his lead-acid battery.

 The technology was further improved by another Frenchman, Camille Alphonse Faure, who significantly increased the capacity of the battery in 1881.
 This development enabled the production of batteries on an industrial scale.

 With a reliable and rechargeable power source in hand, other inventors could begin to experiment with electricity and locomotion.

 When were electric cars invented?

 As we've seen exactly when the electric car was invented is more of a series of events than a specific date.
 That being said after the early developments above there are some contenders for the 'first' electric cars below, depending on your idea of what constitutes a fully formed one.

 An interesting early development of electric cars was made in 1834 by Professor Sibrandus Stratingh of Groningen, the Netherlands (and his assistant Christopher Becker) who both created a small-scale electrical car, powered by non-rechargeable primary cells.

 Sadly, Stratingh was unable to develop his 'car' further as he died shortly after in 1841.

 A little later in 1867, an Austrian inventor Franz Kravogl displayed his electric car prototype at the World Exposition in Paris.
 This was an electrically-powered two-wheeled cycle that was not very reliable to drive on the street.

-Although not a car it was a key invention on the road to a full e-car.
+Although not the car it was a key invention on the road to a full e-car.